Nili Mirsky: Biography

 Mirsky was born in Rehovot in 1943, the eldest daughter of Johanna Ilgovsky, originally from Lithuania, and Moshe Boleslavsky, and grew up in Tel Aviv.
 Her grandfather, Yehuda Boleslavsky, owned a Russian-language bookstore on Allenby Street, where she spent many hours as a child.
 She spoke only Russian with her grandmother, which helped her learn the language.

 In 1957, she completed her studies at "Tchernichovsky" Elementary School in Tel Aviv, and in 1961, she graduated from "Tichon Hadash" high school.

 She began her academic studies in 1962 at the Hebrew University of Jerusalem, majoring in Hebrew literature and English literature, and in the same year, she married Semyon Mirsky, a new immigrant from Russia.
 Consequently, she was exempted from military service in the Israel Defense Forces.
-In 1964, she halted her studies in Jerusalem and moved with her husband to Munich, Germany, where she studied art history and history at the Ludwig Maximilian University of Munich.
+In 1964, she halted her studies in Jerusalem and moved with her husband to Munich, Germany, where she studied art history and history at LMU Munich.

 Without completing her degree, she returned to Israel in 1967, resumed her studies at Tel Aviv University in English literature and comparative literature, and received a Bachelor's degree in 1971.
-That same year, she returned to Ludwig Maximilian University of Munich, studying Slavic studies with a focus on Russian literature, alongside German and English literature, and earned a Master's degree four years later before returning to Israel.
+That same year, she returned to LMU Munich, studying Slavic studies with a focus on Russian literature, alongside German and English literature, and earned a Master's degree four years later before returning to Israel.
 She lived in Munich for nearly nine years.
 Her husband remained in Munich and found a position at Radio Free Europe.
 They later divorced.

 In 1971, editor Menachem Perry invited her to be a regular translator for the upcoming literary magazine 'Siman Kri'a'.
 Her first published translations appeared in the magazine's inaugural issue in September 1972, including a translation of "Semyon" by Andrei Platonov.
 Upon returning to Israel, she became an assistant editor for the magazine.
 Among her translations were works by Heinrich Böll, Andrei Platonov, Boris Pasternak, Andrei Bely, and many others.